moderna/ma-image-resize-tool/README.md

             "resolution" : "960x640",

             // "optimize" (optional)
-            // Set it to false to exclude this image from optimization with jpgtran or optipng (default is true).
+            // Set it to false to exclude this image from optimization with jpgtran or
+            // optipng (default is true).
             "optimize"   : true,

             // imageMagicParameters": (optional)
             // Will replace the globally defined "imageMagicParameters" for this image.
             // You can use any parameter documented on http://www.imagemagick.org/script/command-line-options.php
             // except for -resize (which is used by the tool itself).
-            "imageMagicParameters" : "-unsharp 1.5x1+0.7+0.02 -grayscale", // Example: make the image grayscale
+            "imageMagicParameters" : "-unsharp 1.5x1+0.7+0.02 -grayscale", // Example: make grayscale

             // "roundCorners": (optional)
             // Will replace the globally defined "roundCorners" for this image.